 - A levels or similar

 - T levels

 - Scottish Highers

 - NVQ or other vocational qualifications up to level 3

-- Traineeships in England

 - Home education if it started before turned 16 or after 16 if they have special needs

 Courses are not approved if they are paid for by an Employer or are 'advanced', e.g. a degree level course.